The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • If souring of one eye occurs, therapeutic measures occur in both eyes;

-• Children of preschool and school age need to wash their hands more often, especially after visiting the street;
+• Children of preschool and school age need to wash their hands more often, especially after going outside;

 • Contact with the face can only be made with clean hands.